etkecc/mrs/docs/deindexing.md

 While robots.txt is not part of the Matrix protocol, that's the easiest and convenient way to prevent your server from indexing.
 MRS supports several made-up endpoints to prevent indexing your server.

+> NOTE: due to the fact robots.txt is not part of the Matrix protocol, MRS treats it a bit differently than usual bots.
+> `User-agent: MRSBot` **MUST** be present in your robots.txt file to make it work (`User-agent: *` will be ignored!)

 ### whole server

 Just add the following to your `robots.txt`: